Liability for Defects in Property Purchase

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-A condition for the seller’s liability for hidden defects is that they were also known to the seller.
-The burden of proof for this knowledge lies with the buyer, as decided by the LG Frankenthal in a judgment on November 24, 2021 (Ref.: 6 O 129/21).
+A prerequisite for the seller’s liability for hidden defects is that he was aware of them.
+The burden of proof for this knowledge lies with the buyer, as the LG Frankenthal decided in a ruling on November 24, 2021 (Ref.: 6 O 129/21).